ratwolfzero/hopalong_python/README.md

 ### Output

 The programs generate a visual representation of the attractor trajectory as a density heatmap, where color intensity reflects the frequency of points visited (hit counts).
 Lighter areas indicate regions of higher density, highlighting the attractor's intricate structure.
-This density heatmap also supports a 3D representation by mapping normalized density values along the Z-axis
+The generated density heatmap matrix also supports a 3D representation by mapping normalized density values along the Z-axis.

 **Basic Version 2D**
 ![Example Attractor Image](./examples/Figure_ex_1.png)